Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets:} We evaluate and benchmark our method over multiple datasets for image translation \& manipulation tasks.
+\textbf{Datasets.} We evaluate and benchmark our method over multiple datasets for image translation \& manipulation tasks.

-$\bullet$ ADE20K \cite{zhou2017ade20k} has 20k training images each of which is associated with a 150-class segmentation mask.
-We use its semantic segmentation as conditional inputs in image translation experiments, and 2k test images for evaluations.
+$\bullet$ ADE20K \cite{zhou2017ade20k} is adopted for image translation conditioned on semantic segmentation.
 For image manipulation, we apply object-level affine transformations on the test set to acquire paired data (150 images) for evaluations as in \cite{zheng2020semantic}.

-$\bullet$ CelebA-HQ \cite{liu2015celebahq} has 30,000 high-quality face images.
-We conduct two translation tasks by using face semantics and face edges as conditional inputs.
-In addition, we also conduct image manipulation experiments on this dataset by editing the face semantics.
+$\bullet$ CelebA-HQ \cite{liu2015celebahq} is used for two translation tasks by using face semantics and face edges as conditional inputs.
 We use 2993 face images for translation evaluations as in \cite{zhang2020cocosnet}, and manually edit 100 semantic maps which is randomly selected for image manipulation evaluations.

-$\bullet$ DeepFashion \cite{liu2016deepfashion} has 52,712 person images of different appearance and poses.
-We use its key points as conditional inputs for image translation, and select 4993 images for evaluations as in \cite{zhang2020cocosnet}.